ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 there is 9% of the US population where the mail is not delivered to the residence uniformly.
 For these households, we might want to capture different addresses in the decennial census simulated output and the tax return simulated output.
-We can represent this by mantaining a *mailing address* for each household that is sometimes different from residential address for the household's housing unit.
+We can (in a future, more complicated model) represent this by mantaining a *mailing address* for each household that is sometimes different from residential address for the household's housing unit.
 A simple distinction would be to make the mailing address a P.O.
 Box for 9% of the households, although it would be great to have this vary with location, age, sex, race/ethincity, and income.
 When households move, this would always result in a new residential address (because of the new housing unit), but sometimes not make a change to the PO Box (especially if the move was not far, e.g. within the same PUMA).
 For our minimal model, we will not include this, however, and I will try to get more info about how important this challenge to matching is in Census Bureau applications.
 I believe that I will learn it is important, however, because decennial census will know a residential address but IRS and Medicare will know a mailing address, which will making linking hard for the population without mail delivery to residence.

 **Verification and validation strategy**: to verify this approach, we